ameena5432/fact-data-modeling-pub-ameena5432/README.md

 As shown in fact data modeling day 3 lab, write a query to incrementally populate the `host_activity_reduced` table from a `daily_web_metrics` table.
 Assume `daily_web_metrics` exists in your query.
 Don't worry about handling the overwrites or deletes for overlapping data.

 Remember to leverage a full outer join, and to properly handle imputing empty values in the array for windows where a host gets a visit in the middle of the array time window.

+Note: For this query, you will use the daily_web_metrics table, which you created in Week 2, Lab 3.
+In Lab 3, you created this daily_web_metrics table with a user column but without a host column.
+For this query, you need to re-create the table with the host column and populate data into the daily_web_metrics table.
+Ensure that this table is created in your schema, as you did in Week 2 Lab.
+Mention the schema name in your CTE/query during the submission.